zalando/postgres-operator/docs/reference/operator_parameters.md

   The default is `true`.

 * **enable_lazy_spilo_upgrade**
-  Instruct operator to update only the statefulsets with the new image without immediately doing the rolling update.
-The assumption is pods will be re-started later with the new image, for example due to the node rotation.
+  Instruct operator to update only the statefulsets with new images (Spilo and InitContainers) without immediately doing the rolling update.
+The assumption is pods will be re-started later with new images, for example due to the node rotation.
   The default is `false`.

 * **etcd_host**